Hill Training

 • Walk for 3-4 minutes.

-• Get into a comfortable rhythm so that you can gradually increase this rhythm or turnover (# of RPM’s of feet and legs) as you go up the hill.
+• Get into a comfortable rhythm so you can gradually increase this rhythm or turnover (# of RPMs of feet and legs) as you go up the hill.

-• Run with a relaxed stride, and keep shortening stride as you go up the hill.
+• Run with a relaxed stride, shortening your stride as you go up the hill.

 • It’s OK to huff and puff at the top of the hill—but don’t let the legs get overextended or feel exhausted.

-• Run over the top of the hill by at least 10 steps.
+• Run over the top of the hill by at least ten steps.

 • Jog back to the top of the hill and walk down to recover between the hills.
-Walk as much as you need for complete recovery after each hill.
+Walk as much as you need to recover completely after each hill.